-The unit is placed on a compacted, leveled sand bed at the bottom of the excavated hole.
-After connecting the BioCompact® to the influent and effluent pipes, and to an electrical power source, the system is ready for operation.
+The BioCompact® A unit is placed on a bed of sand at the bottom of an excavated hole.
+After connecting the unit to piping and an electrical power source, it is ready for operation.

-The aeration blower should be located in very close proximity to the unit, and installed in a small protective box, or an adjacent building.
-The control box should also be located in a place which is easily accessible, in order to verify on a regular basis that the green light is on, indicating that the system is operating satisfactorily.
+The aeration blower should be very close to the unit and in a small protective box or in an adjacent building.
+The control box should also be in an easily accessible place in order to regularly verify that the system is operating satisfactorily.

-Ordinary maintenance includes a bimonthly check of the concentration of activated sludge, a monthly check for verification of proper operation of sensors and their cleaning.
-Non-degradable items (fibrous materials, plastic, rubber items, etc.), sand, and the digested excess sludge accumulated over time and must be removed periodically.
-The frequency of discarding this waste depends largely on the influent wastewater quality, and thus on the habits of the population connected to the treatment system.
+Ordinary maintenance includes a bimonthly check of the activated sludge’s concentration and a monthly cleaning of the sensors.
+Non-degradable items (fibrous materials, plastic, rubber items, etc.), sand, and excess sludge accumulate over time and must be removed periodically.
+The frequency of discarding this waste largely depends on the influent quality, and thus, on the habits of the population connected to the treatment system.

 |Type||Capacity||d (m)||h (m)||weight (kg)|